pnp/sp-dev-fx-webparts/samples/react-documents-detailslist/README.md

 # Documents Web Part

 ## Summary
-This sample shows how to build a web parts that display documents in a consistence with the SharePoint Online modern experience.
-The code use Office UI Fabric components on the top of SharePoint framework.
+This sample shows how to build web parts that display documents in accordance with the SharePoint Online modern experience.
+The code uses Office UI Fabric components on the top of SharePoint framework.
 The web parts implement filtering and sorting.
-Two data source approaches are demonstrated: items retrieved from the search index, real time query to a document library.
+Two data source approaches are demonstrated: items retrieved from the search index and real-time query to a document library.

 ![Demo](./assets/Preview.gif)